In Greek, the word arthritis means "disease of the joints". [25]

 -

-To easily add more cherries to your diet, try mixing them into yogurt, oatmeal, or smoothies, or enjoy them as a snack to increase your intake and support arthritis relief.
+To easily add more cherries to your diet, try mixing them into yogurt, oatmeal, or smoothies, or enjoy them as a joint-friendly snack.

 With that said, some people find drinking tart cherry juice more convenient than eating cherries.